Data collection

 When checking first threshold (> 50), the system will find that it’s already active, and condition evaluates to true.
 So, the system will stop threshold checking and will not take any actions.

-Please note that second threshold actually is not working, because it’s masked by the first threshold.
+Please note that second threshold actually is not working, because it is masked by the first threshold.
 To achieve desired results, you should place threshold > 90 first, and threshold > 50 second.

 You can disable threshold ordering by checking Always process all thresholds checkbox.
-If it is marked, system will always process all thresholds.
+If enabled, system will always process all thresholds.

 Threshold Configuration